Dr. Justin Altschuler, Medical Director

 Dr. Justin is excited about continuing the “Bearskin Magic,” and leading DYF’s year-round programs.
 Dr. Justin is passionate about the sense of community and belonging DYF creates for those affected by type 1 diabetes.

-Stephanie Beinke, Office Manager
+Stephanie Beinke, Operations Manager

 Stephanie joined DYF in January 2019.
 She graduated from California State University, Chico with a degree in Recreation Administration and spent the first 10 years of her career in the hospitality industry.
 Stephanie is excited to move into nonprofit organization and support her community with the power of recreation and education.